Kao-Ping Chua, MD, PhD

 • Manage Your Profile

-Dr. Kao-Ping Chua is a primary care pediatrician and health services researcher in the Department of Pediatrics and the Susan B. Meister Child Health Evaluation and Research Center at the University of Michigan School of Medicine.
-He completed his pediatrics residency at Boston Children’s Hospital and Boston Medical Center in 2010.
-Subsequently, he obtained a Ph.D. in health policy from Harvard University in 2015 with a focus on evaluative sciences and statistics.
+Dr. Kao-Ping Chua is a primary care pediatrician and health services researcher at the University of Michigan Medical School.
+He is the Marilyn Fisher Blanch Research Professor of Child Health Policy and the Director of the Susan B. Meister Child Health Evaluation and Research Center.
+He completed the Boston Combined Residency in Pediatrics in 2020.
+Subsequently, he obtained a Ph.D. in health policy from Harvard University, with a focus on the empirical methods used in policy evaluation.

 Links